valerianpereira/planetMania/README.md

 # planetMania
-Alexa Skill - Lamda - Node for Alexa Kids Challenge
+Alexa Skill - Lamda - NodeJS for Alexa Kids Challenge

 Built for the kids to help learn about the planets in our Solar system.